Senior Staff Engineer at Stryker bridging R&D and Manufacturing. Northwestern mpd² candidate building fluency in the fuzzy front end of innovation.

 Real-time GPU stats (VRAM, utilization, temperature).
 Health checks that confirm model readiness for inference, not just process liveness.
 Live log tailing piped from llama-server stdout.
 Full REST API for external tool integration.

-Open to conversations about product development, manufacturing engineering, and the mpd² experience.
+Open to conversations about product development, manufacturing engineering, AI-assisted tooling, and the mpd² experience.